 - Philosophy Unit (Head: Dr. Patricia Hanna, Professor, University of Utah, USA.)

 In the past, the six units of the AHUMED have organized more than 95 annual international conferences on education, history, philosophy, literature, linguistics, languages, education, humanities as well as the visual and performing arts.

 This annual international conference offers an opportunity for cross disciplinary presentations on all aspects of humanities, arts and related disciplines including Art, Art History, Classic, Education, Literature, Culture, Languages Linguistics, History, Philosophy, Religious Studies etc.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, an Athens educational walking tour, and an one-day visit to Delphi.
 Details of the social program are available here.

 All areas of arts, humanities and related disciplines will be considered, including papers on education.
-Please submit an abstract (email only) to: email@example.com, using the abstract submission form by the 23 November 2020 to: Dr. David Philip Wick, Director, Arts, Humanities and Education Division, ATINER & Professor of History, Gordon College, USA.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 31 May 2021 to: Dr. David Philip Wick, Director, Arts, Humanities and Education Division, ATINER & Retired Professor of History, Gordon College, USA.

 Please include: Title of Paper, Full Name (s), Current Position, Institutional Affiliation, an email address and at least 3 keywords that best describe the subject of your submission.
 Decisions will be reached within four weeks of your submission.